FX v Clinical Director of Central Mental Hospital: Cross-appeal (Respondent)

 F.X. cross-appealed on two grounds.
 First he felt that it was his constitutional right not to be deprived of his liberty, and the opinion of these medical professionals should not interfere with this fact.
 Under the 2006 Act, he argued that it was clear that this two-part process must be appreciated by the courts, and there was no legal basis for doing anything other than this.
-FX also argued that once the High Court decided that his detention was not valid in law, the only action the court could take is to order his release.
+F.X. also argued that once the High Court decided that his detention was not valid in law, the only action the court could take is to order his release.
 The court had no power, under Article 40.4.2 of the Constitution not to grant his release.

 Decision of the Supreme Court

 Denham CJ delivered the only written judgment, with which the other judges concurred.

 Denham CJ noted that the case raised a number of issues for the court:"(i) Whether the High Court had the jurisdiction to conduct an Article 40.4.2 inquiry into the lawfulness of a detention ordered by the Central Criminal Court.

 (ii) Whether the High Court, satisfied that the detention of the respondent was unlawful, was permitted to place a stay upon the order for release under Article 40.4.2 of the Constitution.

 (iii) Whether s.4(5)(c)(i) of Criminal Law (Insanity) Act 2006, as amended required the Central Criminal Court, once satisfied that the accused was unfit to be tried, to adjourn the proceedings in order to consider the evidence of an approved medical officer adduced pursuant to s.4(6)(b) of the Act of 2006.

-(iv) Whether the decision of the Review Board dated 27th April, 2012 replaced the order of the Central Criminal Court dated 26th March, 2012 as the basis of the respondent’s continued detention."
+(iv) Whether the decision of the Review Board dated 27th April, 2012 replaced the order of the Central Criminal Court dated 26th March, 2012 as the basis of the respondent's continued detention."